Bhavaniadapa/StrokePredictionML/README.md

 # StrokePredictionML
-Predicting the stroke using ML.
+Predicting the stroke using Machine Learning.